 This section of the Alberta Provincial Courts website explains about using mediation to resolve a lawsuit.
 You may request mediation or the court may select your lawsuit for mediation once a Dispute Note has been filed.
 This program is free to the parties involved.

-The Provincial Court Court Criminal Clerks are able to assist in providing information for Provincial Court Criminal matters regarding jfudicial procedures, court appearance, trial dates, adkournments, outstanding warrants, summonses, subpeonas, witness fees, and payment of fines.
+The Provincial Court Court Criminal Clerks are able to assist in providing information for Provincial Court Criminal matters regarding judicial procedures, court appearance, trial dates, adjournments, outstanding warrants, summonses, subpeonas, witness fees, and payment of fines.
 They do not provide legal advice or handle traffic matters.